 Georgia Institute of Technology (Georgia Tech) President Ángel Cabrera is the current chair of the steering committee of the University Global Coalition.
 Georgia Tech staff members Lynn Durham, Director of External Relations, and Drew Cutright, Program Manager, actively support the Coalition’s administration.
 Georgia Tech’s Director of Serve-Learn-Sustain, Jenny Hirsch, co-leads RCE Greater Atlanta, officially acknowledged by the United Nations University.

-Contact: Drew Cutright, Program Manager, Georgia Tech
+Contact: Drew Cutright, Senior Strategy Consultant, Georgia Tech